 5.3.2.
 Open Cut Trenching

-In order to estimate potential dewatering rates for open cut trenching below the water table, the following assumptions have been incorporated into the calculations, summarized below in Table 4.
+To estimate potential dewatering rates for open cut trenching below the water table, the following assumptions have been incorporated into the calculations, summarized below in Table 4.

 Table 4: Summary of Open Cut Trenching Dimensions